NORTH DEVON FOCUS HOME PAGE

 <Back to Bucks Mills Village - Site of the Old Quay, The Gor

-The society has published an 84 page booklet entitled 'Who lived in Cottages like these? - the inhabitants of Bucks Mills' which is available from the contact address below:
+The society has published an 84 page booklet entitled 'Who lived in Cottages like these? - the inhabitants of Bucks Mills'

 The surname "Braund" has close associations with the village of Bucks Mills where, at one time, almost every resident was related to the Braunds.
 Their past ferocity in scaring away prospective newcomers and the natural isolation of the place, contributed to the formation of a tight-knit family colony.